 Grip Size

 Grip size is measured and adjusted using build-up tape under the grip (adding layers increases effective size in small increments) or by choosing grips manufactured at different base diameters.
-A proper fitting typically starts from measured hand size and glove fit, then adjusts from there based on how the golfer's hands actually behave during the swing, rather than treating grip size as a single generic recommendation.
+A proper fitting typically starts from measured hand size and glove fit, then adjusts from there based on how the golfer's hands actually behave during the swing, rather than treating grip size as a single generic advice.

 Example